 If you miss a class, ask a classmate what you missed, including assignments.

-If you miss class due to illness, please contact me via email to let me know, and bring a doctor's note when you return to class so you can make up any missed homework.
+If you miss class due to illness, please contact me via email to let me know, and bring a doctor's note when you return to class with any assignments that are/were due.

 Assignments and Grading Policy